profsmith89/ctps/_sources/chap17.md

 There's one other characteristic of the Ames-Iowa-Housing data that doesn't have to be true in every ML problem: these data are *labeled*.
 This term means that the data set includes the answers, i.e., the value of the *target variable*, which for our problem is the selling price.
 In other words, we know not only the values of the features of each home, but we also know its true selling price.
 When using labeled data, it is called *supervised learning*.

 But not all ML requires labeled data.
 When we want to analyze a data set for any kind of pattern, it is called *unsupervised learning*.
-We won't talk further about this type of ML except to say that you should investigate it if you're interested in problems such as natural language processing, object recognition, customer segmentation (e.g., recommendation engines), or exploratory data analysis.
+We won't talk further about this type of ML except to say that you should investigate it if you're interested in problems such as natural language processing, object recognition, customer segmentation, or exploratory data analysis.

 ```{tip}
 The discipline of ML includes a dizzying number of statistical techniques under the headings of supervised and unsupervised learning.
 As you work in this area, you'll learn that there is no single best method, and you'll find that no one can accurately predict whether a particular approach will be successful.
 Experience will help limit the amount of trial and error you'll do, but be prepared to try lots of different approaches until you find one that works well.